wilsonify/wilsonify.github.io/content/recipes/MANGO CURRY113.md

 2 Once the pot is gently simmering, add the mango and tofu.
 Reduce the heat to low and let this all cook together until the mango is tender enough to fall apart, 5 to 8 minutes.
 Turn off the heat, add the lime juice, and then dish up.
-Serve over the brown rice and tell your neighbors to fucking go home when they stop by asking what smells so good.
+Serve over the brown rice and tell your neighbors to  go home when they stop by asking what smells so good.

 # modifications

 You can find this in a glass jar or small can shelved near the coconut milk and soy sauces.
-It’s made of all kinds of shit like shallots, lemongrass, galangal, and red chiles.
+It’s made of all kinds of    like shallots, lemongrass, galangal, and red chiles.
 Some pastes are hotter than others, so try 1 TBL first and then work your way up in the recipe.
-There are hundreds of recipes for making this shit yourself, so if you have a well-stocked store, look a recipe up and make this fucker from scratch.
+There are hundreds of recipes for making this    yourself, so if you have a well-stocked store, look a recipe up and make this  er from scratch.
 The hardest part is finding all the ingredients, trust.